All Products

 Important

-• To reduce the Number of servers or Number of vCPU cores, make sure that you have released the Alibaba Cloud servers or unbound the non-Alibaba Cloud servers that you no longer need to protect in the next billing cycle before you renew with a configuration change.
+• In Full protection mode, the number of servers and vCPU cores cannot be less than the number of servers and their vCPU cores that are connected to Security Center.
+If you want to decrease the number of servers or vCPU cores, you must release the Alibaba Cloud servers or detach the non-Alibaba Cloud servers that you no longer need to protect.
+This must be done before you renew with a configuration change.

 Auto-renewal

-When you purchase Security Center, you can enable auto-renewal by selecting Monthly, Quarterly, or Yearly in the Subscription Duration area.
+When you purchase Security Center, you can enable auto-renewal by selecting Monthly, Quarterly, or Semiannual in the Subscription Duration area.
 If you did not enable auto-renewal at the time of purchase, you can enable it by following these steps.

 4. In the Enable Auto-renewal dialog box, set the auto-renewal period and click Enable Auto-renewal.